moos-ivp/moos-ivp/README-GNULINUX.txt

 To do it all, cut and paste this:

-  sudo apt install g++ subversion xterm cmake libfltk1.3-dev freeglut3-dev libpng12-dev libjpeg-dev libxft-dev libxinerama-dev libtiff4-dev espeak
+  sudo apt install g++ subversion xterm cmake patch libfltk1.3-dev freeglut3-dev libpng12-dev libjpeg-dev libxft-dev libxinerama-dev libtiff4-dev espeak

 NOTE: As of this date we are no longer including FLTK as part of the